The IT entrepreneur turned ardent philanthropist Dame Stephanie Shirley was appointed one of the 65 worldwide Companions of Honour in 2017.

 Xansa was acquired by Steria in 2007, later to become part of SopraSteria.
 She served on Steria’s CSR Advisory Board in 2008/9.

-Since retiring in 1993, she has served on corporate Boards such as Tandem Computers Inc. (1992-7), the John Lewis Partnership plc (1999-2001) and the European Advisory Board of Korn/Ferry International (2001-4).
-But her focus has been increasingly on philanthropy based on her strong belief in business people giving something back to society.
-Her main interests are autism (her autistic son Giles died age 35 in 1998) and making better use of IT in the voluntary sector.
-She is also much in demand as a keynote speaker at international conferences.
+Since retiring in 1993, Steve (as she came to call herself) served on corporate Boards such as Tandem Computers Inc. (1992-7); the UK Atomic Energy Authority including as it privatised into AEA Technology (1992-2000); and as the first ever Non-Executive Director of the John Lewis Partnership plc (1999-2001).
+But her focus has been increasingly on philanthropy, based on her strong belief in business people giving back to society.
+Her autistic son, Giles, died age 35 in 1998 and her main interest is now autism.

-Her charitable Shirley Foundation is now one of the top 50 grant-giving foundations in the UK with well over £50m grants given.
-It has initiated and funded a number of projects that are pioneering by nature, strategic in impact and significant in money terms.
-Current activity is focussed on Autistica in the UK and internationally, dedicated to fund research into the causes of autism and hence halve the global cost of the disorder by 2020.
+Her charitable Shirley Foundation is one of the top 50 grant-giving foundations in the UK with well over £50m grants given.
+It has funded 100 projects that are pioneering by nature, strategic in impact and significant in money terms.
+This includes three autism charities: Autism at Kingwood (support); Prior’s Court Foundation (education); and Autistica (research) which together employ 1000 staff.

 In 2016 the trustees decided to spend the foundation out at a date later determined as October 2018.
 Its records will go into the University of Kent’s Philanthropy Archive which the foundation is funding.

 Dame Stephanie was the first woman Master of the IT livery company; the first woman President of the chartered British Computer Society; and the UK’s Ambassador for Philanthropy in 2009/10.